 Because ours is a twelve month residency and our artists arrive at different times throughout the year, our annual application deadline date varies from year to year.

-For over forty five years the Roswell Artist-in-Residence Program has provided talented artists a long-term opportunity to free themselves from the entanglements of their jobs, careers and other responsibilities, to focus on their creative imaginations.
+For over forty years the Roswell Artist-in-Residence Program has provided talented artists a long-term opportunity to free themselves from the entanglements of their jobs, careers and other responsibilities, to focus on their creative imaginations.
 Roswell is remotely located, away from the trends and noise of our cultural capitals and provides the artist an opportunity to look inwardly, over an entire year, at the sources of their vision and the reach of their talent.
 The Roswell Residency is not project based nor is it directed by the issues of any moment in the world of art ideas.

 The Program is solely dedicated to the development of the individual artist.
 Production of artwork is seen as a byproduct of creative introspection, not as an end in itself.
 Nor is there any effort on the part of the Program to enforce interaction among the artists through predetermined activities or requirements.
 The goal of the Program is to be as free of institutional rigmarole as humanly possible.
 As a consequence, the usual apparatus of prestige, status and reputation are ignored.